hexbear-collective/lemmy/README.md

 The goal is to contribute to the upstream [Lemmy](https://github.com/LemmyNet/lemmy) project while also trying to retain the r/CTH flavor that brought the community together in the first place.

-Please make sure to visit the original readme for all of the information.
+Please make sure to visit the original readme for all of the information about Lemmy.

 ## Running in Docker